m-lab/etl/dedup/README.md

 GET https://www.googleapis.com/bigquery/v2/projects/projectId/datasets/datasetId/tables/tableId

  ```
 2.

 ## Other considerations:
-1. Should run the tar file check.
-Unfortunately, there may be tar
+1. Should run the task count check.
+Unfortunately, there may be task
 files that don't result in any rows.
 How to deal with that?